Programs of Study

 |Introduction to Sociology|

-Students in the USG must declare one home institution at a time.
+Students within USG must declare one home institution at a time.
 Students who transfer from one institution to another automatically change their home institution.

 Students must meet the USG-specified minimum number of hours in each Area A-E.